Circularity in context

 In this blog, we look at why Circularity in Context is of fundamental importance and the approach CDP takes, working in partnership to provide our clients with the best possible sustainable outcomes, instead of pushing a square peg into a circular hole…

 Take this as an example.
 An enthusiastic company want to generate a new beverage offering that is due to launch in an up and coming developing market – let’s call it ‘Circular Soda’… for now.
 They want something that has the kudos of being ‘Circular’, which seems an attractive USP for a marketing message.
 Time is spent identifying the right grade of rPET (recycled PET plastic); starting with a circular material in the first place seems like a great idea.
-But… when the brand launches with sustainable claims emblazoned on the label, it’s not long before journalists realise that this ‘recyclable’ rPET is not being recycled in practice, as there is no recovery or recycling infrastructure in this market!
+But… when the brand launches with sustainable claims emblazoned on the label, it’s not long before journalists realize that this ‘recyclable’ rPET is not being recycled in practice, as there is no recovery or recycling infrastructure in this market!
 Context is king… had the company thought it through a ‘circular’ solution, based around recycling, is actually not the best fit for this market, even if it is perfect for other regions.
 Sadly, in some instances, this kind of example is not that far from the truth.

 A great real-world example is our old ‘frenemy’ the plastic bag.
-Few are aware that this innovation in 1959 had sustainable circularity front and centre in the mind of its Swedish designer, Sten Gustaf Thulin.
+Few are aware that this innovation in 1959 had sustainable circularity front and center in the mind of its Swedish designer, Sten Gustaf Thulin.
 Sten calculated that a plastic bag that could be reused time and time again was a far more durable and far less energy intensive product than the common 1950s cotton or paper bags.
 He always carried his beloved innovation in his pocket, just in case he found himself doing a spot of shopping… (70 years later we find ourselves reaching into our own pockets for Sten’s reusable bag, in a consumer culture that aspires to be more circular… if only we could remember not to leave them in the car!)
 Unfortunately, the context that became king in the 1950s and decades following was convenience.
 Bags were so cheap to produce and so desirable for consumers as a disposable convenience, that Sten’s planet-positive pack has become a slur on sustainable living.
 This is where the introduction of filters in the process of innovation is key.
 What are the factors that might pervert intended circularity, and how can the design counter this?

 Back in the boardroom, chief execs are still looking at the circle on the screen and scratching their heads with a killer question in mind.